 The day came to a close as we made our way back to our little mooring ball off of Young Island that we have all come to know and love.
 We ate some lasagna and tried to make sense of the chaotic and confusing day.

-Side note…Fiona didn’t know her lefts from her rights so you never actually knew where you were suppose to be looking.
+Side note…Fiona didn’t know her lefts from her rights so you never actually knew where you were supposed to be looking.